cmidt-veasna/sample-grpc-demo/README.md

 ## Running Server ##

-Before you can running the server, first you must ensure that docker is running on your local machine and you must already execute one of the following the step [Build the Server](#build-the-server) or [Pulling Pre-Build Image](#pulling-pre-build-image) above.
+Before you can run the server, first you must ensure that the docker is running on your local machine and you must already execute one of the following the step [Build the Server](#build-the-server) or [Pulling Pre-Build Image](#pulling-pre-build-image) above.
 When you already done the above step then following the below instruction